MohamedAly8/Carpoolr/README.md

 Carpoolr is a ride sharing app that connects users with similar destinations and interests to make commuting more enjoyable and eco-friendly.
 Our app offers a variety of features to ensure a safe and convenient ride sharing experience for our users.

 ## Features
-Tour Mode: Pair carpoolers with similar tour destinations and interests to make commuting more fun and interactive.
+*Tour Mode*: Pair carpoolers with similar tour destinations and interests to make commuting more fun and interactive.

-Recurring Rides: Schedule recurring rides with your preferred carpool partners to save time and reduce the hassle of daily commuting.
+*Recurring Rides*: Schedule recurring rides with your preferred carpool partners to save time and reduce the hassle of daily commuting.

-Real-time Matching: Get matched with riders going to the same place as you and save fare money!
+*Real-time Matching*: Get matched with riders going to the same place as you and save fare money!

 ## Project Requirements
 Our app is designed with various non-functional requirements to ensure a seamless and reliable user experience.
 These requirements include: